CHAPEL BOOKS

 The Diary of James Clegg of Chapel-en-le-Frith 1708-55 Part 3

 Derbyshire Record Society vol 5, 1981.
 Pp671-1026 inc 2 indexes.
 James Clegg was a dissenting minister.
 His congregation came from the scattered hamlets and farms around Chapel-en-le-Frith.
 He was also a qualified doctor and was in demand over a wide area as both a preacher and doctor.
 He was in touch, either in person or by letter, with a wide cross-section of provincial society.
-Still in print at £8.00 (the price is unchanged in 20 years), this F copy in VG d/w (ref 0000) £5.00 £3.00
+Still in print at £20.00, this F copy in VG d/w (ref 0000) £5.00 £3.00

 [Fox document] Will of William Fox of Melbourne